 Select the Encryption tab and click Remove to remove the encryption certificate.

-Select the Advanced tab and select the SHA algorithm for the Secure hash algorithm that matches the SHA Algorithm configured for Pivotal Application Service (PAS).
+Select the Advanced tab and select the SHA algorithm for the Secure hash algorithm that matches the SHA Algorithm configured for VMware Tanzu Application Service for VMs.

 (Optional) If you are using a self-signed certificate, disable CRL checks by following these steps: